Michaela-K/LightBnB/README.md

   * `app.js` is the entry point to the application.
 This connects the routes to the database.

 ## Getting Started
-  1. Clone this repository
+  1. Clone this repository & open to the folder "LightBnB_WebApp-master"
   2. Install the dependencies listed below using npm install
   3. ```cd LightBnB_WebApp-master```
-  4. start the web server using ```npm run local```
+  4. start the web server using ```npm start```
   5. Go to http://localhost:3000/ in your browser
-  6. Login with email: makaylahahn@gmail.com Password: password (You will be logged in with the name Austin Beck in the nav)
+  6. You can Login with email: makaylahahn@ymail.com Password: password (You will be logged in with the name Austin Beck in the nav)

 ## Dependencies